rstacruz/til-2013/_posts/2015-04-22-navigate-code-with-ctags.md

     --exclude=log/*

 ### Generate ctags for a project
-Run ctags to generate a `tags` file in your project.
-This is the index of all tags in your project.
+Go to your project's path, and run ctags to generate a `tags` file in your project.
+This is the index of all tags in your project that your editor will use.

     ctags .